Tennormodz/Savannah--Md/README.md

 ## Contributions

-Contributions to *Tennor-MD* are welcome!
+Contributions to *Savannah-MD* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 ## THANKS TO [GOD]

 ## License

-The *Tennor-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).
+The *Savannah-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enjoy the diverse features of the *Savannah-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Giddy Tennor